TankerHQ/spec/threat_model.md

 **Trustchain private key leak + repeatable data leak**:

 *Attack*: An attacker gains access to all user data stored by the *application*.
-They also gain access to the private [TSK](#trustchain-keys).
+They also gain access to the private [Trustchain Signature Key Pair].
 This attack is repeatable.

 *Impact:* Without *Tanker*, the attacker immediately gains access to all user data existing at this point in time.
 By repeating the same attack, they also have access to all future user data.
 With *Tanker*, they have no access to Tanker-encrypted data.